 - If an animal appears to be injured, call Montana WILD Wildlife Rehabilitation Center 406-431-1110 and ask for guidance.

 - If a bird appears to be injured, call Montana Raptor Conservation Center 406-585-1211 and ask for guidance.

 Outside of Montana, check with the nearest office of your state fish/game/wildlife agency for guidance when you come upon an injured wild animal or bird.

 You are welcome to call Yellowstone Wildlife Sanctuary 406-446-1133 for information.
 Note that we cannot accept wildlife without approval from state and federal authorities.

 What is a Sanctuary?

-Generally, no. It’s legal to keep pigeons, starlings, house sparrows, and starlings as pets.
+Generally, no. It’s legal to keep pigeons, house sparrows, and starlings as pets.
 All other wild birds are illegal to possess unless you have appropriate permits.
 There are state laws, federal laws, and international treaties that control individuals keeping birds.

-Why do some of the animals look old or INJURED?
+Why do some of the animals look old or injured?

-Because some of our animals are old or injured.
-As a sanctuary, we don’t have the option to select young, pretty animals.
 Many of our animals have lived far beyond their life expectancy in the wild, and many of them came here because of serious injuries.

 Safe environments, careful dietary control, regular healthcare, behavioral enrichment, stress management, and many other factors keep our animals healthy and happy for a long time.
-Old animals will slow down, though.
-They don’t move like the young, strong ones.
-Animals with serious injuries need extra care and sometimes don’t look as good as their healthy counterparts.